eclipse-thingweb/node-wot/README.md

 }).catch((err) => { console.error("Fetch error:", err); });
 ```

 If you execute both scripts you will see `count: ${count}` printed 5 times.
-We hosted a more complex version of this example at [http://plugfest.thingweb.io/examples/counter.html](http://plugfest.thingweb.io/examples/counter.html) and you can find the source code in the [counter example](./examples/browser) folder.
-You can also find more examples in the [examples folder](./examples/scripts) for Javascript and in the [examples folder](./packages/examples/) for Typescript.
-Finally, for your convenience we host a set of online Things that you can use to test your applications.
+We host a more complex version of this example at [http://plugfest.thingweb.io/examples/counter.html](http://plugfest.thingweb.io/examples/counter.html) and you can find the source code in the [counter example](./examples/browser) folder.
+You can also find more examples in the [examples folder](./examples/scripts) for JavaScript and in the [examples folder](./packages/examples/) for TypeScript.
+Finally, for your convenience, we host a set of online Things that you can use to test your applications.
 You can find more information about them in the [Online Things](#online-things) section.

 ## Implemented/supported features